stiles/pyfr24/docs/index.md

 # Pyfr24 documentation

-Welcome to the Pyfr24 documentation This Python package provides a simple interface to the Flightradar24 API, allowing you to fetch, plot and analyze flight data.
+Welcome to the Pyfr24 documentation.
+This Python package provides a simple interface to the Flightradar24 API, allowing you to fetch, plot and analyze flight data.

 ## Features